-- Contemporaneous with the closing of the Merger, the Company completed a private placement of 2,716,000 shares of Company common stock for gross proceeds of \$6,790,000 (of which, \$4,265,000 was tendered in cash and the remaining subscription price paid by the delivery of the PPO Note in the principal amount of \$2,500,000).
-Payment under the PPO Note of \$1,250,000 was received in June of 2015 and payment of the remaining \$1,250,000 was received in October 2015. - We raised gross proceeds of \$960,000 in January 2015 through the additional funding under and the corresponding amendment and restatement of the Bridge Note. - Tyme and Luminant obtained from and granted cash advances to certain of their then stockholders/members.
-Effective as of the consummation of the Merger, these non-interest bearing advances were settled. - On December 23, 2015, the Company sold 750,000 shares of the Company's common stock, par value \$0.0001 per share, and 446,500 common stock purchase warrants for net proceeds of \$2,966,000.
+- Contemporaneous with the closing of the Merger, the Company completed a private placement of 2,716,000 shares of Company common stock for gross proceeds of \$6,790,000 (of which, \$4,265,000 was tendered in cash and the remaining subscription price paid by the delivery of the three-month PPO Note in the principal amount of \$2,500,000). - Gross proceeds of \$960,000 through the additional funding under and the corresponding amendment and restatement of the Bridge Note. - In 2014, Tyme and Luminant granted cash advances totaling \$355,766 to certain of their then stockholders/members.
+Effective as of the consummation of the Merger during the three months ended March 31, 2015, these non-interest bearing advances were settled.